 Milk thistle reviews are overwhelmingly positive for so many aspects of health.

-Many reviewers state that milk thistle is great for liver detox, improving liver function, reducing PCOS, constipation, and even reducing water retention.
+Many reviewers state that milk thistle is great for liver detox, improving liver function, reducing PCOS, and constipation, and even reducing water retention.
 Liver enzymes are improved and even normalized by many as well.

 Skin and hair benefits are often reported as a side benefit of taking milk thistle.
 Some people also have a resolution of their dry skin.

-Still others state that their gallbladder function gets better.
+Still, others state that their gallbladder function gets better.
 Improved energy and mental clarity can be another side benefit of silymarin.

 Many report how easy it is to use it because it is available in so many forms such as tinctures, teas, extracts, powders, and capsules.